LizzyonGit/rates_r_us/README.md

     __Reviews__

-      - Lists all approved reviews with username, creation date and time of the review, title and text (if applicable) and the rating.
+      - Lists all approved reviews with newest first, with username, creation date and time of the review, title and text (if applicable) and the rating.
       - If a logged in user has left a review, there are the buttons **Delete** and **Edit**.
       - If a logged in user has left a review that is not approved, the whole review is in italic style and there is a yellow text *This review is awaiting approval* above the buttons.